surniaulula/wpsso/readme.txt

 <h3>Changelog / Release Notes</h3>

-**Version 4.23.0-b.1 (2019/02/08)**
+**Version 4.23.0-rc.1 (2019/02/09)**

 * *New Features*
 	* None.
 * *Improvements*
-	* The "Product Availability" option in the Document SSO metabox is now disabled automatically if a known e-commerce plugin is detected.
+	* Added support for the Pin It button hidden image in WooCommerce archive pages (Pro version).
 	* Removed the "Author Link URL Profile Contact" and "Google+ Business Page URL" options (no longer used by Google).
-	* Added support for the hidden image for the Pin It button to WooCommerce archive pages (Pro version).
+	* The "Product Availability" option in the Document SSO metabox is now disabled automatically if a supported e-commerce plugin is detected (availability is provided by the e-commerce plugin).
 * *Bugfixes*
 	* None.
 * *Developer Notes*